heptarch/heptarch.github.io/about.md

 		   bio: 'After studying law, philosophy, math, and physics, I\'ve learned that school is boring.', },
            {
+		   bio: 'Below is a randomized playlist of some of my favourite equations.
+I won't apologize.', },
+           {
 		   bio: 'A heptarch was one of seven Anglo-Saxon kings during the early middle ages.
 Cool name!', },
            {
-           bio: 'Making wonder cool again, one dumb idea at a time.', },
+           bio: 'Making wonder cool again, one stupid question and goofball project at a time.', },
            {
            bio: '<a href="https://inspirehep.net/authors/1868975">High-energy theorist</a> turned <a href="https://xanadu.ai/">quantum machine learning</a> researcher.',